bevyengine/bevy/docs/cargo_features.md

 ### x11

-Make GUI applications use X11 procotol.
+Make GUI applications use X11 protocol.
 You could enable wayland feature to override this.

 ## Optional Features